Chesterfield County Public Schools

 Chesterfield County Public Schools is the public school system of Chesterfield County, Virginia, United States.
-As of 2020, there are about 63,000 students enrolled in 64 schools.
-There are 39 elementary schools (grades K-5), 12 middle schools (grades 6-8), and 11 high schools (grades 9-12).
-Additionally, high school students can enroll in 13 specialty centers, two technical centers, and two Governor's Schools.
+As of 2024, there are about 64,000 students enrolled in 67 schools.
+There are 40 elementary schools (grades K–5), 13 middle schools (grades 6–8), and 10 high schools (grades 9–12).
+Additionally, high school students can enroll in 13 specialty centers, two technical centers, one career academy, and two Governor's Schools.

 Leadership

 Superintendent

-The Superintendent of Chesterfield County Public Schools in Mervin B. Daugherty.
-Prior to his appointment, he was the superintendent of Red Clay Consolidated School District in Delaware.
+The Superintendent of Chesterfield County Public Schools is Dr. John Murray, a CCPS graduate who attended Chalkley and Jacobs Road elementary schools, Manchester Middle School, and Manchester High School.
+Dr. Murray earned his bachelor’s degree from Longwood University.

 School Board

-There are fire members of the Chesterfield County School Board:
+There are five members of the Chesterfield County School Board, one for each of the five magisterial districts: